 The Company has adopted the Code of Business Conduct and Ethics that applies to all officers, directors and employees.
 The Code of Business Conduct and Ethics is available on the Company's website at www.allogene.com.
 If the Company makes any substantive amendments to the Code of Business Conduct and Ethics or grants any waiver from a provision of the Code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.

 Proposal 2

-Advisory Vote on the Frequency of Solicitation of Advisory Stockholder Approval of Executive Compensation
+Advisory Vote on Executive Compensation